Skip to content

 After a coding session, instead of manually hunting down TypeScript errors, let the agent handle it:

-With YOLO mode enabled, the agent runs tsc, reads the errors, fixes them, re-runs tsc, and repeats until zero errors remain.
+With Auto-Run enabled (formerly called YOLO mode), the agent runs tsc, reads the errors, fixes them, re-runs tsc, and repeats until zero errors remain.
 This works with any build tool — npm run build, cargo check, go vet, pytest.

 Keep a reusable prompt for the final check before opening a pull request: